Types of Pans

 If we graphically assign each of the 12 notes to the 12 hours of a clock face, starting with C at 12 o'clock and moving 5 notes to the left on the keyboard to get the next hour's note, then G goes at 1 o'clock, Moving 5 more to the left on the keyboard gives us D at 2 o'clock etc. If we continue this pattern until all 12 hours have been assigned notes, we will find that we have also assigned all 12 notes without repetition, as shown below:

-The thing about the "fifths" is that they sound good when played together (try it on the piano).
+The thing about the "fifths" is that they sound good when played together (try it on the piano), and that is why they are basis for the placement of notes on a steel pan.